This this second gallery of Floyd Count textures invites you to speculate on What, Where, or both. Identities are revealed at the end of the series.

 10. Bear-claw marks, James and Janice Courtney’s acreage, off Rt.
 8 N.

-11. Initials carved into desk by Hugh Vest, restored Double Spring schoolhouse on Stonewall Rd.*
+11. Initials carved into desk by Hugh Vest, in restored Double Spring schoolhouse on Stonewall Rd.*

 12. Black walnut tree on Coartney acreage.